macks22/gmu-dia2/data/mmformat/README.md

 Given this information, a _representative document_ (repdoc) was parsed for each PI in the dataset, in the following manner:

-1. For all awards the PI has worked on, concatenate with spaces between to get a single string of words.
+1. For all awards the PI has worked on, concatenate the abstracts (with spaces between) to get a single string of words.
 2. The following cleaning operations are performed:
     1. punctuation removed
     2. all characters lowercased